vrtmrz/obsidian-livesync/docs/settings.md

 ### Check database configuration
 You can check and modify your CouchDB's configuration from here directly.

+### Lock remote database.
+Other devices are banned from the database when you have locked the database.
+If you have something troubled with other devices, you can protect the vault and remote database by your device.

 ## Local Database Configurations
 "Local Database" is created inside your obsidian.